department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/product/lovell-research-plan.md

 The primary goals of this research are to determine:
 * Whether participants notice and understand the informational alert.
 * Whether participants understand switching between beneficiary types.
-* Whether dual-eligible understand when to go to VA benefits information and when to go to TRICARE benefits information.
+* Whether dual-eligible Veterans understand when to go to VA benefits information and when to go to TRICARE benefits information.

 ### Outcome

-This research will help to determine whether the design solution is understood by Veterans, or if future iterations are needed.
+This research will help to determine whether the design solution is understood by Veterans, or if additional iterations are needed.

 ### Research questions